 After almost 30 years of living with multiple sclerosis, Scott’s wife Carol graduated to heaven on January 8, 2019.
 She leaves a big hole in the lives of those she loved and who loved her.

-For the past thirteen years, Scott’s focus has been on equipping global missionaries, in partnership with Denver Seminary.
+For thirteen years, Scott’s focus was on equipping global missionaries in partnership with Denver Seminary.
 Fewer and fewer students are coming to seminary with the purpose of preparing for overseas ministry.
-Our challenge is to help students see that they can be a part of God’s plan for reaching the nations, whether in cross-cultural ministry themselves or as church leaders.
+Our challenge was to help students see that they can be a part of God’s plan for reaching the nations, whether in cross-cultural ministry themselves or as church leaders.
+Because of diminished opportunities to influence students for missions, in 2023 he shifted back to WorldVenture full time to concentrate on missionary training, with a specific emphasis on encouraging life-long learning on the part of WorldVenture global workers.

 In 2009, following 20+ years working in Central and Eastern Europe through WorldVenture, Scott and Carol were asked to return to the States to help out in the missions area at Denver Seminary.
-Our main ministry area consists of working through Denver Seminary to equip students and future pastors to engage the needs of the world with an emphasis on cross-cultural ministry.
-Scott does this by teaching missions and Christian history classes (including a couple for international students), leading formation groups, and mentoring students.
-Second, we assist WorldVenture by championing involvement with emerging missions movements and missionary training.
+Our main ministry area consisted of working through Denver Seminary to equip students and future pastors to engage the needs of the world with an emphasis on cross-cultural ministry.
+Scott did this by teaching missions and Christian history classes (including a couple for international students), leading formation groups, and mentoring students.
+Second, we assisted WorldVenture by championing involvement with emerging missions movements and missionary training.
 Third, Scott stayed involved in ministry in Europe through editing a missiological journal focusing on Central and Eastern Europe.
-Finally, Carol mentored women through our church’s leadership program as well as WorldVenture appointees and first-termers, as well as Denver Seminary students.
+Finally, Carol mentored women through our church’s leadership program, WorldVenture appointees and first-termers, and Denver Seminary students.

 We were married for 38 years and have 3 married kids and 8 grandchildren (and currently one dog, three granddogs and four grandcats).